 Distribute an enrollment form to collect orders.
-If working with a vendor, compile employee order information into the format specific by the vendor.
+If working with a vendor, establish the process for gathering employee orders and define the employer's and vendor's roles.

 Step 5.
 Keep records to document implementation of your commuter benefits program and make these records available in response to any request from the Air District.